What Crimes Are Juveniles Most Often Arrested For?

 No one is above the law, even minors.
 Young people under the age of full legal responsibility — commonly below 18 years old — who commit a crime are considered juvenile offenders.

-If you are a parent or a guardian to a child who has offended against the law, you might be wondering what types of crimes committed by young people are considered juvenile offenses.
-We will also discuss how these are commonly handled by the juvenile justice system.
+If you are a parent or a guardian to a child who has offended against the law, you might be wondering what types of crimes committed by young people are considered juveniles offenses.
+We will also discuss how these are commonly handled by the juveniles justice system.

 Who Are Considered Juvenile Offenders?